Dr Helen Frisby

 Biography:

-Based on my own original research, my sympathetic, scholarly yet gently humorous talks about funeral customs past, present and future will get your group thinking and talking about how exactly do we deal with this inevitable fact of life.
+Based on two decades of research, my scholarly yet sympathetic talks about funeral customs past, present and future will get your group thinking and talking about how exactly do we deal with this inevitable fact of life.

 To contact Dr Helen Frisby, first select one of the talks listed below.